2917 Program Support Analyst

 Additional qualifying experience as stated under the experience requirement may be substituted for up to two (2) years of the required education on a year-for-year basis (30 semester/45 quarter units equals one year).

-Substitution for Experience: Possession of a Master’s degree in social work, business administration, public administration or related field may substitute for one (1) year of the required experience as described above for all specialties.
+Substitution for Experience: Possession of a Master’s degree in social work, business administration, public administration or related field may substitute for one (1) year of the required experience as described above.

 How To Apply

 Applications for City and County of San Francisco jobs are only accepted through an online process.
 Visit www.jobaps.com/sf to register an account (if you have not already done so) and begin the application process.

 - Select “Apply” and read and acknowledge the information

 - Select either “I am a New User” if you have not previously registered, or “I have Registered Previously”

 - Follow instructions on the screen

 Computers are available for the public (from 8:00 a.m. to 5:00 p.m.
 Monday through Friday) to file online applications in the lobby of the Dept. of Human Resources at 1 South Van Ness Avenue, 4th Floor, San Francisco.

 Applicants may be contacted by email about this announcement and, therefore, it is their responsibility to ensure that their registered email address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses (@sfgov.org, @sfdpw.org, @sfport.com, @flysfo.com, @sfwater.org, @sfdph.org, @asianart.org, @sfmta.com, @sfpl.org, @dcyf.org, @first5sf.org, @famsf.org, @ccsf.edu).